foodbirdisalsocute/learnGItHub/readme.txt

-git is a version system
+gt is free stware

-gt is free software
+ei this is new